 - 1. Require that an adequate supply of potable water will meet the anticipated needs of any new development. - 2.
-Require that new wells and new wastewater systems have no adverse affect on any previously existing well or water system. - 3.
+Require that new wells and new wastewater systems have no adverse effect on any previously existing well or water system. - 3.
 Apply water conservation measures to all new construction. - 4.
 Protect aquifer areas identified by State mapping from contamination by surface activities. - 5.
-Ensure Development within the town does not outstrip the Town's supply of adequate, clean groundwater. - 6.
+Ensure development within the town does not outstrip the Town's supply of adequate, clean groundwater. - 6.
 Require soil and erosion control best management practices during and after construction. - 7.
 Design and construct onsite septic systems in consultation with a licensed engineer or technician certified to meet all local and State regulations. - 8.
-Require that road salt storage areas be sited outside the 100-year flood hazard area; the Class 1 or Class II groundwater zones; wellhead protection areas; the 100 foot protection area for lawns; and other areas designated by the Town as an important groundwater protection area and shoreland areas of surface waters.
+Require that road salt storage areas be sited outside the 100-year flood hazard area; the Class 1 or Class II groundwater zones; SPAs and WHPAs; and other areas designated by the Town as important groundwater protection areas and shoreland areas of surface waters. - 9.
+Ensure the provision of adequate drainage as related to proper functioning of sewage disposal or water supply systems. - 10.
+Require that salt and salted sand storage piles be stored on impervious surfaces and be kept covered.

-- 9. Ensure the provision of adequate drainage as related to proper functioning of sewage disposal or water supply systems. - 10.
-Require that salt and salted sand storage piles be stored on impervious surfaces and be kept covered. - 11.
-Require that chemical treatment of roads in Halifax be kept to a minimum, especially in areas where roads are adjacent to streams, wetlands, other bodies of water and existing wellhead areas.
+11. Require that chemical treatment of roads in Halifax be kept to a minimum, especially in areas where roads are adjacent to streams, wetlands, other bodies of water, and existing wellhead areas.